Nathanael-FR/GA_LAHARY_LAJOUX/README.md

             You may edit edit the reproduction to fit your problem.

-            i.e : A gene can be duplicated in the child chromosome.
+            i.e : A gene can be duplicated in the child chromosome with the default reproduction.
         """
         return chromosome_child # Write your code